-As an organization, the ability to foster or hinder an inclusive work environment can be the difference between gathering employee input and feedback, and failing to do so.
-When it comes to internal motivation of your staff, the belief of how fair they feel they are treated in the organization relative to others cannot be overstated.
-Be sensitive to issues of fairness and how organizational leaders treat their team members or risk negative word of mouth (which can spread like wildfire online), resistance or increased turnover rates.
+As an organization, the ability to foster or hinder an inclusive work environment can be the difference between gathering employee input and feedback and failing to do so.
+When it comes to the internal motivation of your staff, the belief of how fair they feel they are treated in the organization relative to others cannot be overstated.
+Be sensitive to issues of fairness and how organizational leaders treat their team members or risk negative word of mouth (which can spread like wildfire online), resistance, or increased turnover rates.

 People tend to judge the fairness of their treatment based on how others like them are treated.
 They make social comparisons to others who are in similar roles and ranks inside the business.
 Employees view a situation as equitable when their teammates deliver similar inputs and receive similar outcomes.
 When rewards vary for the same degree of effort, that situation becomes inequitable.
 When input varies for the same reward, this is also inequitable.
 Employees who don’t feel treated as though they are fairly treated will decrease how much effort they put into their work, they might act out, they are likely to push leaders for more pay or superior positions and they might quit.
 Some of the employees who walk out will leave behind bad reviews of your business (either with friends or online).
 They might even convince coworkers to tender their resignations.